fireship-io/fireship.io/content/lessons/using-passwordless-signup-with-firebase-on-the-web/index.md

 ## Step 2 - Send the Email

 Now we need to collect the user's email and send them a login link.
-After clicking the login link, they will be redirected by to the specified URL, at which point we need to sign them in.
+After clicking the login link, they will be redirected to the specified URL, at which point we need to sign them in.

 In this example, a single component is used to handle the entire process, but you could break this into separate parts.